camunda-community-hub/camunda-8-helm-profiles/google/keycloak/camunda/README.md

 Once you have a GKE Cluster, run `make` to do the following:

-1. Set up a Kubernetes letsencrypt certificate manager
+1. Set up a Kubernetes letsencrypt staging certificate manager
 2. Install a Kubernetes Nginx Ingress Controller.
 A corresponding GCP Load Balancer is provisioned automatically
 3. Attempt to find the ip address of the Load Balancer.
 This ip address is then used generate a `camunda-values.yaml` file.
+4. A `camunda-values-ext-keycloak.yaml` will be generated with the appropriate Load Balancer IP Address.
-4. Helm is used to install Camunda 8 using the `camunda-values.yaml` file with the Load Balancer IP Address.
+5. Helm is used to install Camunda 8 using the `camunda-values-ext-keycloak.yaml` file.
 Identity is configured to connect to the existing, external Keycloak.
-5. The ingress controller is annotated so that letsencrypt tls certificates are provisioned.
+6. The ingress controller is annotated so that letsencrypt tls certificates are provisioned.

+Note!!!
+It's often necessary to sign certificates with a custom Certificate Authority.
+This profile has an example of extra configuration needed if you use a Custom CA. This profile is using Let's Encrypt [Staging Environment](https://letsencrypt.org/docs/staging-environment/) to provision tls certificates.
+By default, these certificates will not be trusted by your browser or by the JVM.
+This [truststore](../../../include/cacerts_staging) contains all of the Certificate Authorities used by Let's Encrypt Staging certificates.
+When Camunda is installed, each of the webapps are setup to use this [truststore](../../../include/cacerts_staging).

 You can re-install this profile easily.
 First run `make clean` to remove all kubernetes objects created by `make`.
 Then, re-run `make` to re-install.